 Distracted driving is reckless behavior – a few seconds of distraction can lead to an accident with devastating consequences.
 If you’ve been the victim of a distracted driver, not only has your health been jeopardized, but your financial stability may be put at risk as well.
 Serious and life-threatening injuries mean countless medical bills you may not be prepared for and lifestyle changes that you could never have anticipated.

-Jonathan R. Brockman, P.C. knows what it takes to hold distracted drivers accountable and make sure you get the compensation you need to make you whole again.
+The Carrollton car accident lawyers of Jonathan R. Brockman, P.C. know what it takes to hold distracted drivers accountable and make sure you get the compensation you need to make you whole again.
 If you or a loved one has been injured by a distracted driver, you have the right to speak with an attorney about your situation.
 Before you settle with an insurance company, talk to Jonathan R. Brockman, P.C. about the circumstances of your accident.
 We even offer a free case evaluation.
-Contact our office today at (855) 465-4407 to get started on your path to justice.
+Contact our office today at 770-205-0933 to get started on your path to justice.

 What Is Considered Distracted Driving?

 The term “distracted driving” is most often associated with driving while operating a phone or mobile device.
 However, distracted driving is a broad term that may refer to any type of behavior where a driver’s eyes and attention are taken off the road and the operation of a vehicle and put onto another task.
 Distracted driving can include anything from talking or texting on the phone to eating, drinking, grooming, entering information into a navigation system, or playing loud music or changing the radio station.
 Safe driving means that a driver’s attention is on the operation of the vehicle, not on surrounding distractions.